moorepants/dissertation/control.rst

    Read
 [Keo2011]_
    Read
-[Murata2011]_
-   The Murata Manufacturing company designed a bicycle robot to demonstrate the utility of their sensors which debuted sometime in 2006 [Murata2011]_.
-   There is little published detail on the control techniques but they seem to primarily make use of a roll rate gyro with steering and a gyro actuator.
-   They also have other sensors such as ultrasonic sensors for obstacle detection.
-They demonstrate stability at zero, reverse and forward speeds, stopping for obstacles, and tracking a narrow s-curve.
 [BicyRobo2011]_
    In 2011 the first `BicyRobo Thailand student competition
    <http://bicyrobo.ait.ac.th/>`_ occurred and many videos on the internet